El-Machine/objective-c-style-guide/README.md

 ## Code Organization

 Do not use `#pragma mark -` to categorize methods.
-Use categories instead.
+Use categories instead. more at [habrahabr.ru](https://habrahabr.ru/post/262415/)

 Project tree must be organized like: